willtobyte/carimbo/README.md

 ### Motivation

-In 2009, during an extended summer break, I attempted to port my SDL-based 2D game engine to Google’s Native Client (NaCl) in a shared student residence room.
+In 2009, during an extended summer break, I attempted to port my SDL-based 2D game engine (Wintermoon) to Google’s Native Client (NaCl) in a shared student residence room.
 NaCl, Chrome’s sandbox for native code, can be seen as a precursor to WebAssembly.
 Although I eventually moved from game to web development, low-level programming still courses through my veins, fueling my dream of building a web-based game engine.

 ### Games